Joseph Fleming (politician): Steam mill at Ipswich

+Politics, court cases and insolvency

 On 22 June 1860, William Nelson, one of the three members for West Moreton, was unseated by petition.
-Joseph Fleming was elected to the Queensland Legislative Assembly in the resulting by-election on 9 July 1860.
+Joseph Fleming was elected to the first Queensland Legislative Assembly in the resulting by-election on 9 July 1860.
 Fleming held the seat until he resigned on 3 November 1862 when he became bankrupt.
 Joshua Peter Bell won the resulting by-election on 15 December 1862.

+Fleming's financial difficulties were largely a result of a protracted court case with William Tooth over the sale of the Talavera property which eventually saw Tooth taking ownership of most of Fleming's land acquisitions by 1861.
+Fleming's situation was further complicated with another legal case over properties that he allegedly owned on the Warrego River.

+In early 1862, Fleming's station manager James Norman appropriated new land on the Warrego, which he called the Yo Yo and Burenda properties around the modern day town of Augathella.
+When Fleming became insolvent a few months later, bank officials attempted to repossess these properties, however Fleming's business manager and probable mistress, Adeline Dollman, resisted this action, calling in the local Native Police to arrest the bank's representative for trespass.
+Dollman appears to have had a close relationship with the local Native Police detachment, who although initially were defeated in battles with the local Aboriginal people, were later able to punish them after a barracks was established at Yo Yo.

+A lengthy court battle ensued in which it was found that Dollman was the legal owner of Yo Yo and Burenda, not Fleming, and the repossession was therefore unlawful.
+Although this case was a victory for Fleming, it did not improve his financial situation and he remained a undischarged bankrupt for the amount of £29,132.
+The banks eventually did repossess Yo Yo and Burenda in 1868 when Dollman died.

-On 7 August 1866, the Premier of Queensland and member for West Moreton, Robert Herbert, resigned.
+Fleming returned to politics on 7 August 1866, when the Premier of Queensland and member for West Moreton, Robert Herbert, resigned.
 Joseph Fleming won the resulting by-election on 11 September 1866.
 He held the seat until 2 July 1867 (the 1867 election) when he was defeated by Joshua Peter Bell (sitting member), Patrick O'Sullivan and George Thorn.

+Later life

+After his second political defeat in 1867, Fleming retired from public life and became a storekeeper and railway employee in Ipswich and Roma.

+Death

+Fleming died at Ipswich in 1891.
 In 2017 a crypt in an unmarked section of Ipswich General Cemetery was found to contain the remains of Fleming and his wife Phoebe.
 The crypt was located in the 1990s and sealed over at the time to prevent vandalism.
 In October 2018 the crypt was excavated by archaeologists and students from the University of Southern Queensland.
-The remains of Fleming, and his wife and daughter, are scheduled to be re-interred in July 2019.
+The remains of Fleming, and his wife and daughter, were ceremoniously re-interred in the presence of his descendants in 2019.